mzlogin/awesome-adb/README.en.md

 adb shell cat /system/build.prop
 ```

-This will output a lot of information, including the previously mentioned several sections of "model" and "version of Android," and so on.
+This will output a lot of information, including "model" and "Android system version" and other infomation which are mentioned in previous several sections.

-In output also includes some other useful information, they can also be `adb shell getprop <attribute name>` command alone, part of the property include the following:
+In output also includes some other useful information, which can also be obtained individually via the command `adb shell getprop <attribute name>`:

 | Attribute name                  | Meaning                       |
 |---------------------------------|-------------------------------|